Module 8: Investigating corruption in project construction

 Interview the site engineer as to:

-• how much time s/he spent on site
+• how much time they spent on site

-• what steps s/he was meant to take to verify and record quantity and quality
+• what steps they were meant to take to verify and record quantity and quality

-• what steps s/he actually took to verify and record quantity and quality: e.g.
+• what steps they actually took to verify and record quantity and quality: e.g. personal verification, measurement, photographs, tests, certificates

-• whether s/he was instructed by any other person to approve quantity or quality even if defective (e.g. by the RA Chief Executive or by a public official)
+• whether they were instructed by any other person to approve quantity or quality even if defective (e.g. by the RA Chief Executive or by a public official)

-• whether s/he received any payment, gifts, entertainment or hospitality from BuildWell or any parties in connection with the project (other than salary).
+• whether they received any payment, gifts, entertainment or hospitality from BuildWell or any parties in connection with the project (other than salary).

-Assess any inconsistency between the site engineer’s claimed actions and any approvals issued (e.g. that quantity and quality issues should have been obvious to the engineer, but were approved by her/him even though incorrect).
+Assess any inconsistency between the site engineer’s claimed actions and any approvals issued (e.g. that quantity and quality issues should have been obvious to the engineer, but were approved by the engineer even though incorrect).

 Investigate the bank accounts of the engineer and BuildWell to assess whether there are any receipts from BuildWell, or payments to the engineer, or other unexplained receipts or payments.